Ink Upgrades to Chainlink Oracle Infrastructure Across Network

 In blockchain and decentralized finance, oracles are working as the main bridge that provides the feed of real-world data into smart contracts, such as asset prices.
 Without these data feeds oracles, on-chain protocols like lending, trading, and liquidations can face complete failure.
 In the worst-case scenario, these protocols might face exploitation by hackers.

-Apart from this, the inputs from different data feeds are helping Chainlink to prevent price manipulation.
+Apart from this, the inputs from different data feeds are helping Chainlink prevent price manipulation.
 This also prevents downtime that could break DeFi protocols.

 There are many reasons behind the integration of Chainlink as a main oracle.
 This integration will provide better security thanks to accurate price data, which will protect billions of dollars in locked value from wrong liquidations or bad debts.